Gum disease and the oral microbiome

 Probiotics are beneficial bacteria that can help restore and maintain a healthy balance in the oral microbiome.
 After the gut, the oral cavity is the largest host of bacteria.
 The mouth houses over 700 bacterial species, which puts it in second place to the gut for bacterial diversity.
 Like in the gut, these bacteria can be beneficial or pathogenic and the balance affects the function and health of the mouth.

 Recent studies have shown promising results regarding probiotics in addressing gum disease.
 Probiotics can work by inhibiting the growth of harmful bacteria and reducing inflammation in the gums.
 While probiotics for gut health and IBS should be in a delayed release capsule so they reach the gut, you can also open and mix the contents of a Gut Works® capsule into a glass of water and use it as a mouthwash.
-The healthy active bacteria, over time, will combat the bad bacteria to help overcome bleeding gums and cavities.
+The healthy active bacteria, over time, will fight the bad bacteria to help overcome bleeding gums and cavities.
 Gut Works®, which is an award-winning probiotic with 50bn CFU, combines prebiotics with 6 clinically studied probiotic strains.

 While probiotics can be a valuable addition to traditional gum disease treatments, if you're suffering gum disease it is important to book and appointment with your dentist.